TWENTY-FIRST SUNDAY after PENTECOST

 + TWENTY-FIRST SUNDAY after PENTECOST +

-A warm welcome to all who have gathered for worship this morning, especially to our guests and visitors.
-Today we gather around Word and Sacrament through which God equips, directs, and supports his people in the mission and ministry of his Kingdom.
-All that God promised in his Son, Jesus Christ our Lord, comes together by the power of the Spirit as we worship.
-Guests and visitors, please honor us by signing our Guest Book in the entrance hall of the church as you leave.
-If you have no church home of your own in the area, we invite you to make Grace Lutheran Church the center of your worship, learning, fellowship, and service.
-Pastor Jim or this morning’s lay assistant will be happy to answer any questions you may have regarding our parish.
-The fellowship of this morning continues with coffee following worship.
-Do join us and let us become better acquainted with you as you get to know us better.
+A warm welcome to all who worship here this morning.
+Today, we gather around Word and Sacrament through which God equips, directs, and support his people in the mission and ministry of his kingdom.
+Guests and visitors, please introduce yourself, be welcome, and come again.
+If you have not already done so, please honor us by signing our Guest Book in the entrance hall of the church as you leave.
+If you have no church home of your own in the area, we invite you to make Grace Lutheran the center of your worship, learning, fellowship, and service.
+Coffee is served during Fellowship Hour following this morning worship.
+Join us for a cup of coffee after this morning’s worship and let us become better acquainted with you as you get to know us better.
 Come to worship with us again and often!

 PRAYER BEFORE WORSHIP